You are here

 It is important that an OT or other suitably qualified health professional who is experienced in undertaking workplace assessments is engaged.
 An experienced allied health professional would be expected to provide a high quality workplace assessment report which considers all options available to the employee, to manage their workplace issues.
 It is important that the report does not automatically recommend the most expensive solution for the client and information should be provided that other appropriate options have been considered.
 The report must clearly identify that the recommended workplace aids and appliances are required due to a clinical need related to the client’s service related condition(s).
 It is essential that the Rehabilitation Coordinator’s expectations are clearly explained in the referral for the workplace assessment.

-If a Rehabilitation Coordinator is concerned about the quality of a workplace assessment report that they have received, they should discuss the report with one of the Department’s Health Advisors.
-Contact details for advisors can be found on the Rehabilitation and Compensation Support site under the ‘Adviser Work Order information’ folder.
+If a Rehabilitation Coordinator is concerned about the quality of a workplace assessment report that they have received, they should discuss the report with one of the Department’s Advisors.

 Paying for the workplace assessment

 An in-house plan should be opened to pay for the workplace assessment report.
 An in-house plan means that instead of referring the client to a rehabilitation provider, the plan is managed by the DVA Rehabilitation Coordinator.
 An in-house plan is a simple administrative mechanism which enables the cost for the workplace assessment to be approved and paid against the “plan”.
 There is no formal/hard-copy rehabilitation plan determined under DRCA s37 or MRCA s51, with identified rehabilitation goals and activities.